fractal6/fractal6.go/README.md

 ## Generate files

-The GraphQL schema represent the single source of truth to generate the GraphQL server.

-Generate only the gqlgen code
+Generate the gqlgen server:

     make generate

-Generate all from the initial schema definition
+Generate the gqlgen server as well as complete schema completed by Dgraph types and queries:

     make genall